aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
  * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))
- * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.

-If there is no "previous" entry in the "key" section
+If there is no "previous" entry in the `keyConditionExpression`
- * This operation must return one QueryRequest object
+ * This operation MUST return one QueryRequest object

-If there is a "previous" entry in the "key" section
+If there is a "previous" entry in the `keyConditionExpression`
  * This operation MUST return two QueryRequest objects
- * This operation MUST return one QueryRequest with the key's field and value replaced with the current scan beacon settings
+ * This operation MUST return one QueryRequest with the keyConditionExpression's field and value replaced with the current scan beacon settings
- * This operation MUST return one QueryRequest with the key's field and value replaced with the previous scan beacon settings
+ * This operation MUST return one QueryRequest with the keyConditionExpression's field and value replaced with the previous scan beacon settings

 ### transformQueryResponse
  * This operation MUST take as input a QueryResponse object and a QueryRequest object and and optional second QueryResponse object.
- * The QueryResponse objects MUST already be decrypted
  * This operation MUST return an QueryResponse object.
- * If the optional second QueryResponse object is provided, the two QueryResponse objects must be merged into the returned object.
+ * If the optional second QueryResponse object is provided, the two QueryResponse objects must be merged into the returned object, removing any duplicate results.
  * This operation MUST remove any records for which the scan beacon matched, but the actual query string does not match.
- * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.
- * Doing this will likely require the creation of an executable parse tree

 ### transformScanRequest
  * This operation MUST take as input a ScanRequest object.
  * This operation MUST return a ScanRequest object.
  * This operation MUST fail if a source field is compared with anything but equality
- * If no source fields are mentioned, the ScanRequest object MUST be returned unchanged.
+ * If no source fields are mentioned in the FilterExpression, the ScanRequest object MUST be returned unchanged.

  * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
- * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))
+ * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace `field EQ value` with `(prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value)`
- * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.

 ### transformScanResponse
  * This operation MUST take as input a ScanResponse object and a ScanRequest object.
  * This operation MUST return an ScanResponse object.
  * This operation MUST remove any records for which the scan beacon matched, but the actual query string does not match.
- * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.
- * Doing this will likely require the creation of an executable parse tree

 ## PartiQL